 Nitrile gloves are made from nitrile butadiene rubber, another synthetic material, making them an alternative for people with latex allergies and has a longer shelf life than latex gloves.
 Nitrile is three times more resistant to punctures than latex, however, once the glove is punctured it will tear completely.
 However, creating a noticeable tear ensures that the wearer replaces the gloves and their hands remain protected.

 Choosing the right glove for you is very important and should be done based on the applications you will be using the glove for, allergies and cost.
-Remember to choose a glove that is the correct size for your hand, which will not only provide the most comfortable fit, but will keep the gloves from falling off your hands, reducing the chance of accidently damaging the glove itself.
+Remember to choose a glove that is the correct size for your hand, which will not only provide the most comfortable fit, but will keep the gloves from falling off your hands, reducing the chance of accidentally damaging the glove itself.

 People have also reported having allergic reactions to the cornstarch based powder in the powdered and lightly powdered gloves.
-This could be a factor in choosing powdered, lightly-powdered or powder-free.
+This could be a factor in choosing powdered, lightly powdered or powder-free.